gsiems/learn/postgresql/popularity.md

 According to
 [Stackoverflow](https://insights.stackoverflow.com/survey/2018/),
-PostgreSQL is the third most popular database for developers and the second most loved (behind Redis) and the third most wanted (behind MongoDB and Elasticsearch).
+PostgreSQL is the third most popular database for developers, the second most loved (behind Redis), and the third most wanted (behind MongoDB and Elasticsearch).
 Interestingly, Oracle shows up as the second most dreaded database.